hikeventures/hikeventures.github.io/_posts/reviews/2018-02-25-mixpre-3-sennheiser-mke-600-rycote-super-softie-strut-STR-MP3.markdown

 <amp-img src="https://farm5.staticflickr.com/4657/40434136592_4228f5fd25_k.jpg" layout="responsive" width="2048" height="1368" alt="MixPre-3, Sennheiser MKE 600, Rycote Super Softie, Strut STR-MP3 review test"></amp-img>
 <br>
-Here you can see the Sennheiser MKE 600 mounted on my <a rel="nofollow" href="http://amzn.to/2FuHJFx">SLIK Mini Pro III</a>.
-The shock mount I am using is the <a rel="nofollow" href="http://amzn.to/2F8plEN">Rycote InVision Video Mic Lyre</a>.
+Here you can see the Sennheiser MKE 600 mounted on my <a rel="nofollow" href="http://amzn.to/2FuHJFx">SLIK Mini Pro III</a> together with the <a rel="nofollow" href="http://amzn.to/2F8plEN">Rycote InVision Video Mic Lyre</a> shockmount.

 The SLIK tripod is one of my favorite tripods as it packs small and can carry small and big cameras as well as microphones.
 I also use it at home on my desk with the MixPre-3 mounted on it.